TheGoodlike13/liberty_or_death/README.md

 Of course, that does nothing.
 The IP address is still nowhere to be found.

 The next day I am greeted with a question.
 Is my network home or public?
 That's the usual windows crap.
-It is quite a random timing.
+The timing is quite peculiar, though.
 Could this be a portent of something else?
 Who knows.

-First and foremost I try setting the 'host-only' connection as the first one and 'NAT' as the second one.
+First and foremost I try setting the `host-only` connection as the first one and NAT as the second one.
 It doesn't work - same as before.

-My biggest suspicion about the whole process so far has been the lack of existence of the 'interfaces' file to begin with.
+My biggest suspicion about the whole process so far has been the lack of existence of the `interfaces` file to begin with.
 [Something](https://askubuntu.com/questions/1276847/looking-for-etc-network-interfaces-is-missing)
-has changed when Ubuntu updated to version 20 or something.
+has changed when Ubuntu updated to version 20.
-And no, moving the file to 'netplan' directory doesn't work.
+And no, moving the file to `netplan` directory doesn't work.

 The answer seems to be [#ask_the_manager](#ask_the_manager).
 By running the command

     nm-connection-editor

-we get a 'Network connections' window with both connections.
+we get a `Network connections` window with both connections.

+They are numbered according to the VirtualBox settings.
+I pick the one that's currently `host-only` and edit its settings.
-They are numbered according to the VirtualBox settings, so I edit the appropriate one's settings.
-In the settings there is a 'IPv4 Settings', which allows me to choose 'Manual' method for IP address.
-Then I add the IP settings that I had previously configured in the 'interfaces' file here.
+In the settings there is a `IPv4 Settings` tab, which allows me to choose `Manual` method for IP address.
+I add the IP that I had previously configured in the `interfaces` file here.
 Notably, I didn't have to add a network mask.

 *Editor's note: I did have to add it in future attempts, so no idea why it was missing this time.
 Maybe I was just blinded by rage.
 Who knows?*

-After I save the settings, the network automatically 'connects', whatever that means.
+After I save the settings, the network automatically connects, whatever that means.
 You can see it in the top right network icon, actually.
-I close the settings windows and now 'ip add' correctly prints the IP address.
+I close the settings windows and now `ip add` correctly prints the IP address.

 However, if I ping from the host machine, it's still unreachable.
 Same the other way around.
 I guess firewall is next?

 ### [Fire](https://www.youtube.com/watch?v=r32LcBqiv7I) in the hole

 It asked me about my network being public or private again!
 Jesus!
 Get a clue!

 [#its_servers_fault](#its_servers_fault) gives some insight on how to setup the firewall.
 The issue is that it thinks only VM to host connections would have the firewall problem in the first place.
 But I obviously have issues with it both ways.

 Well, I setup the exception exactly as explained, putting in the IP addresses that I used instead of the example ones.
 It doesn't achieve anything.

     ipconfig /all

 I decide to investigate if everything is OK on windows side, and it sure seems so.
 Except that my DHCP lease had been acquired mere 20 mins ago and is to expire in 10.
 This might explain the random questions about the network type.
-Clearly DHCP was not co-operating as usual, so I perform my usual 'reset' procedure:
+Clearly DHCP was not co-operating as usual, so I perform my usual "reset" procedure:

     netsh winsock reset catalog
     netsh int ipv4 reset reset.log